axibase/axibase-charts/README.md

 Axibase Charts provides 15 widgets and an easy-to-use declarative syntax to create time-series visualizations without writing any code.

+## Status

+This repository is the new home of Chart documentation.

+Existing docs and examples are currently hosted on https://axibase.com/products/axibase-time-series-database/visualization/.

 ## Contents

 * [Layout](layout)